 Nazca-Paracas is an exciting and multi-faceted destination which is easily linked to Cuzco, Machu Picchu and other remarkable vacation options.

 The Sacred Valley of the Incas is one of the most alluring destinations in Peru, encompassing a chain of fascinating villages that line the Urubamba, Vilcanota and Wilcamayu Rivers.
-This meticulously terraced valley, is the gateway to many of Peru's most spectacular archeological sites, including the iconic lost city of Machu Picchu, 2 hours away by train.
+This meticulously terraced valley, is the gateway to many of Peru's most spectacular archaeological sites, including the iconic lost city of Machu Picchu, 2 hours away by train.

 The Sacred Valley provides visitors an opportunity to experience the vibrant history of the area by admiring Incan sites like Ollantaytambo Fortress and Pisaq Ruins.
 And there is no shortage of activities for visitors here, offering an array of outdoor adventures such as hiking, horse back riding, and white water rafting on the Vilcanota River.
 To get to the Sacred Valley, one must first arrive to Cuzco city, then take a ground transfer of around 2 hours through either one of 2 routes: road to Pisaq or road to Urubamba.